prxpostern/URLtoTG001/README.md

 ## URLtoTG001 (Bot)
 ---

-A Simple Telegram Bot to Upload Files From Direct Links, Convert Document media to Video, and Rename Audio/Video/Document Files.
+A Simple Telegram Bot to Upload Files From **Direct Links** and **Google Drive Link**, Convert Document media to Video, and Rename Audio/Video/Document Files.

 **Features**: